 Aside from having them in multiple locations, they need to be bold and big!
 I know, the bright colors often clash with your blog theme, right?
 That’s OK!
 They aren’t meant to blend in.
 I was on a blog recently and it was such a beautifully laid out page and I really wanted to share it on Pinterest.
 I swear I spent like 5 minutes searching for the share button.
 Funny thing – it was right there immediately after the post but the buttons looked exactly like other buttons on the page – they were so well-blended into the theme that I couldn’t see them even though they were right in front of me!
 Share buttons aren’t meant to be pretty – they are there so others can share your content so they need to be boldly visible!

 The final thing to keep in mind when understanding how to increase blog traffic with your social share buttons is to ensure your visitors can share your content across all social sharing platforms!
 Many bloggers only put buttons for the platforms they have an account on (typically Facebook, Twitter, Pinterest).
 Not everyone uses those platforms and many actually use platforms that you may not even know exist!
 I was reviewing my analytics one day when I was still a new blogger and noticed I was getting significant traffic from this thing called StumbleUpon.
-I had no idea what it was but is sure as heck was sending traffic to my site!
-I soon realized it was another platform for bloggers to share content and although I didn't have a StumbleUpon button, someone had shared my content there and I was now getting blog traffic from it!
+I had no idea what it was but it sure as heck was sending traffic to my site!
+I soon realized it was another platform for bloggers to share content and although I didn’t have a StumbleUpon button, someone had shared my content there and I was now getting blog traffic from it!

-You don't want to have like a million buttons showing on your page, which is why using a plugin like Sumo or Social Warfare comes in super handy!
+You don’t want to have like a million buttons showing on your page, which is why using a plugin like Sumo comes in super handy!
 You are able to set your top share buttons plus a button that, when clicked, opens up a box which lists ALL current platforms for sharing.
-You don't need to have an account with these for others to share your stuff.
+You don’t need to have an account with these for others to share your stuff.
 Once you have that option, you will see your blog traffic increase for sure!

 3. No Pinterest-Worthy or Pinnable Image